Murder of Peter Porco: Defense arguments

 Defense attorney Terence Kindlon emphasized that the Bethlehem Police Department had no physical evidence linking Christopher Porco to the attack on his parents.
 No fingerprints were recovered from the ax (which had previously been stored in the Porco's garage) found at the scene of the crime.

 In statements to the press and criminal proceedings, Kindlon suggested that the Bethlehem Police Department had made Christopher Porco's guilt a foregone conclusion.
 During his opening remarks to jurors on June 27, 2006, Kindlon described the Bethlehem Police as unfamiliar with a serious crime investigation, describing them as a department "that chases skateboarders away from the 7-11 ...This is not the FBI."

-Kindlon's co-counsel and wife Laurie Shanks maintained that police had overlooked the possibility that Peter Porco's death was the result of retaliation against his uncle Frank Porco, a captain in the Bonanno crime family in New York City (despite the fact that they had, indeed, followed that lead - Frank Porco had served two years in prison for loansharking and extortion, although Shanks incorrectly told jurors that he had been indicted for his involvement in a murder).
+Kindlon's co-counsel and wife Laurie Shanks maintained that police had overlooked the possibility that Peter Porco's death was the result of retaliation against his uncle Frank Porco, a captain in the Bonanno crime family in New York City (despite the fact that they had, indeed, followed that lead – Frank Porco had served two years in prison for loansharking and extortion, although Shanks incorrectly told jurors that he had been indicted for his involvement in a murder).
 Shanks noted that Frank Porco's nickname with the mob was "The Fireman," which could have had something to do with the type of murder weapon found (an axe that he and his wife had dubbed a "fire axe").
-Uncle Frank had served in the New York City Fire Department.
+Frank had served in the New York City Fire Department.

 Trial, conviction, and sentencing

 The Porco trial began on June 27, 2006.
-The trial was held in Orange County because of intense media coverage in the Albany area.
+The trial was held in Orange County because of intense media coverage in the Albany area, in addition to the fact that Albany County judges were recused because Peter Porco worked in the Courthouse as a law clerk.

 On August 2, 2006, the prosecution completed its case against Porco, and the defense's case, which was much briefer, began.

 On the morning of August 10, 2006, the jury began deliberations.
 Later that day, Porco was found guilty of second degree murder and attempted murder.

-On December 12, 2006, Judge Jeffrey Berry sentenced Porco to 50 years to life on each count, totaling a minimum of 50 years in prison.
+On December 12, 2006, Judge Jeffrey Berry sentenced Porco to 25 years to life on each count, totaling a minimum of 50 years in prison.
 Judge Berry was quoted as saying, "I fear very much what happened in the early morning hours of November 15 is something that could happen again."

 Porco will be eligible for parole in December 2052.